imbrem/old-isotope-semantics/sections/free-model.typ

 #todo[per-rule explanations]

+#todo[coherence only if SSA property holds; otherwise this is a property of _derivations_; note abuse of syntax]

+#todo[start talking about renaming here. play "well-defined game" w/ let, let2: can always pick _some_ free variables so that everything works out, _since_ $x$ cannot be redefined by SSA property. note this means we need repetition-free contexts!]

+#todo[bad renaming, good renaming...]

+#todo[quotienting under renaming...]

+#todo[is this part of the metatheory section? maybe separate section for "coherence"?]

+#todo[pull up to syntax section]

+#todo[play with first-variable use, which should make block composition Always True (TM); then need nicer weakening where we only drop _unshadowed_ variables, leading to "all or nothing drops"]

 === Metatheory

+#todo[SSA property not quite compositional _enough_; insures for subterms, but is not insured _by_ subterms, Pull down to equational theory section?]

+#todo[equational theory holds under renaming, maybe?]

 A quick sanity check for our semantics so far is that it respects _semantic weakening_.
 (_Syntactic_) weakening is a property of our type system, provable by a straightforward induction, which says that
 - If $Γ ↦ Δ$ and $Δ entp(p) e: A$, then $Γ entp(p) e: A$
 - If $Γ ↦ Δ$ and $Δ entp(p) b: Ξ$, then $Γ entp(p) b: Ξ$
+- If $Γ entp(p) b: Δ$ and $Δ ↦ Ξ$, then $Γ entp(p) b: Ξ$

+#todo[issue: what about renaming. cycle back to previous discussion...]

+#todo[option 1: contexts allow repetition, makes things ambiguous, lose _coherence_, but weakening still holds]
+#todo[option 2: contexts do _not_ allow repetition: semantic weakening only holds for terms in SSA form]
+#todo[essentially: weakening-on-derivations vs. weakening-on-terms]

-- If $Γ entp(p) b: Δ$ and $Δ ↦ Ξ$, then $Γ entp(p) b: Ξ$ We would like our semantics to be compatible with this property: in particular, we want that
+We would like our semantics to be compatible with this property: in particular, we want that
 $
 [|Γ ↦ Δ|];[|Δ entp(p) e: A|] &= [|Γ entp(p) e: A|] \